ncatlab/nlab-content/pages/3/6/3/0/363/content.md

 #Coherence theorem#

 Gordon, Power, and Street proved that every [[tricategory]] (that is, weak 3-category) is equivalent to a $Gray$-category.
-Not every tricategory is equivalent to a fully strict 3-category; any doubly-degenerate [[braided monoidal category]] which is not [[symmetric monoidal category|symmetric]] is an example.
+Not every tricategory is equivalent to a fully [[strict 3-category]]; any doubly-degenerate [[braided monoidal category]] which is not [[symmetric monoidal category|symmetric]] is an example.
 So this is "the best one can do" in one sense, although there are other incomparable paths one can take, such as [[Simpson's conjecture|weakening units]] but keeping interchange strict.

-The inclusion of $Gray$-categories into tricategories is non-canonical -- there is a left and right-hand version (from a remark in Example 9.3.9 of Leinster's book cited below).
+The inclusion of $Gray$-categories into tricategories is not uniquely determined -- there is a left and right-hand version (from a remark in Example 9.3.9 of Leinster's book cited below).
+However, the two possible ways are canonically equivalent as tricategories.

 #$Gray$-groupoids#

 A $Gray$-category that is a [[3-groupoid]] is a [[Gray-groupoid]].

+# Examples

+* The prototypical Gray-category is [[Gray]], which consists of [[strict 2-categories]], strict 2-functors, pseudonatural transformations, and modifications.

+* A Gray-category with one object is called a Gray-monoid, and is a semi-strict version of a [[monoidal bicategory]].

+* A doubly-degenerate Gray-category is the same as a category with two [[monoidal category|monoidal structures]] satisfying an [[exchange law]].
+This is essentially the same as a [[braided monoidal category]].

+* Since any tricategory is equivalent to a Gray-category, one can obtain examples of Gray-categories in this way.
+For example, the tricategory [[Bicat]] of bicategories, pseudofunctors, pseudonatural transformations, and modifications is equivalent to some Gray-category.

+  It is important to note that Bicat is *not* equivalent to Gray, due to the absence of pseudofunctors in the latter.
+It is equivalent to the sub-Gray-category of Gray determined by the "flexible" or "cofibrant" 2-categories, however, since between such 2-categories any pseudofunctor is equivalent to a strict one.

+* Since pseudofunctors between strict 2-categories compose strictly associatively, and between any 2-categories $A$ and $B$ there is a strict 2-category $Ps(A,B)$ of pseudofunctors, pseudonatural transformations, and modifications, one might hope that there is a Gray-category consisting of strict 2-categories, *pseudofunctors*, pseudonatural transformations, and modifications, despite the fact that the prototypical example $Gray$ contains only strict 2-functors.
+However, this is false, because in a Gray-category the [[whiskering]] of 2-cells by a 1-cell is strictly functorial relative to composition of 2-cells along 1-cells, but this fails for whiskering of pseudonaturals by a pseudofunctor.

 #References#